 His first book of poetry, Deciphering the Maze (Indigo Dreams, 2020) is a collaboration with his wife, Marilyn.

 Marilyn Timms, co-editor and competitions coordinator, is a much published poet in journals, anthologies, and ezines.
 She has won many prizes, and has appeared six times in the winners’ list of Gloucester Writers Network annual competition at the Cheltenham Literature festival.
 Her first published poetry collection was Poppy Juice.
 (2018, Beechwood Press).

 Marilyn’s second book, Deciphering the Maze (Indigo Dreams, 2020) was a collaboration with her husband, Howard.

-Annie Ellis is proofreader and usability tester for wildfire words website and administrator for the Transformation contest.
+Annie Ellis is proofreader and usability tester for wildfire words website and administrator for the Transformation single-poem contest.
 For Cheltenham Poetry Festival, Annie is a Life Time Platinum Patron.
 She is responsible for Facebook, Volunteer Management, running the Friends Scheme and much more.
 Annie is also a poet and playwright.
 Annie’s first poetry collection, Nature at a Cost, was launched in February 2021.
 You can read all about the book here.

 Publications from Frosted Fire Press

 Winner of the Frosted Fire First Pamphlet competition.
 2019, Janet Lees’ book displays a broad range of fine-tuned emotions.

 Its moods range through ironic, comedic, raunchy, wistful, nostalgic, or grieving.

 Frosted Fire First pamphlets were launched by Cheltenham Poetry Festival in October 2018 with the publication of poetry of Neil Richards in his pamphlet Wings made from the muscle of a river.